crosscode-nl/ccopenlib/README.md

 # CCOPENLIB
 ## WHAT IS IT?

-CCOPENLIB is a free lightweight open source library that is based on C++14 to provide commonly needed patterns without dependencies.
+CCOPENLIB is a free open source library for C++14 that provides commonly needed patterns.

 ## GOAL

-It will have no other external dependencies other than C++14.
+It will have no external dependencies other than C++14.

-It will provide classes that I commonly need and you might find in other libraries that are either subjected to change, too complex, too formal or too large.
+It will provide classes that I commonly need and you might find in other libraries that are either subject to change, too complex or too large.

 ## WHY